 Is Barback a Good Job?

 Yes, it is a good job.
 If someone is looking for camaraderie, a bar and restaurant is tough to beat.
 And if they’re looking for upward mobility in the hospitality business, no one is quite loved as much as a dependable barback.
-And they can usually leverage that love into a bartender position, and from there the sky’s the limit: you can go to bartending school, be a bar manager, a sommelier, you name it.
+And they can usually leverage that love into a bartender position, and from there the sky’s the limit.
+They can go to bartending school.
+They can be a bar manager and earn a bar manager salary that's about double that of a barback.
+They can ascend all levels of sommelier, you name it.
 It’s one of the best stepping stones in the industry.